8/10/2021

 Dog Zoomies: What They Mean for You and Your Furry Friend

 Does your dog ever get a case of the zoomies?
-Even if you’re not familiar with the term, there’s a fair chance you’ve seen your furry friend run around from room to room at top speed.
+Even if you’re not familiar with the term, you’ve probably seen your furry friend bolt around the house at top speed, zipping from room to room with wild energy.
 The dog zoomies are real… but are they a good thing?

 Are Certain Dogs More Prone to the Zoomies Than Others?

-The answer to this question is both yes and no. Silverman notes that naturally energetic dogs are more likely to zip around for periods of time than laid-back and low-energy pooches.
-Similarly, smaller and medium-sized dogs are more likely to be struck by a case of the zoomies than bigger breeds.
+The answer to this question is both yes and no. Naturally energetic dogs are more likely to zoom around than their laid-back, low-energy counterparts.
+Similarly, smaller and medium-sized dogs are often more prone to these bursts of energy than larger breeds.
+Let’s break down some of the factors that determine whether your dog is a zoomer, or a snoozer:

 What Should I Do When My Dog Has a Case of the Zoomies?